 Instrumentalists are invited to test and discuss the re-enactment method and its applicability for other instrument types; dancers and other artists will get commissions for collaboration on performances that address our research objectives.
 Scholars from gender studies, phenomenology, and SoP observe, reflect, provide input, and challenge us.
 Artworks and documentation of performances developed in the work labs will be part of the multimodal research outcome.

 We use Grounded Theory as a synthesizing methodology that allows us to establish references between AR and SoP and to process the various types of data material from art practice, artistic research, and sociology that we will produce.
-Data comes in text formats: research journals, phenomenological observations, field notes in thick description, interviews or questionnaires; or in art formats: performances of violin repertoire in connection with the method ‘Re-enacting Embodiment’ and, later in the project, newly created works that become part of the exhibition and the multimedia performance.
+Data comes in text formats: research journals, phenomenological observations, field notes in thick description, interviews or questionnaires; or in art formats: performances of violin and flute repertoire in connection with the method ‘Re-enacting Embodiment’ and, later in the project, newly created works that become part of the exhibition and the multimedia performance.
 We contrast and merge insights from our respective disciplines so that tacit routines and bodily knowledge that elude reflection and direct verbalisation become accessible for analytical work and knowledge production.
 The following section describes the three research approaches in detail.

 Born, Georgina.
 2011.
 Music and the Materialization of Identities.
 Journal of Material Culture 16 (4) 16 (4): 376-388.